 Well, here’s how it went with the cable guy.
 He was prompt.
 I’ll give him that.
 He told me he would resolve it 100% and check every possible problem and come up with a viable solution before he left.

-His answer was that I need a grounded something or other outside.
-The cable guy gave me his cell phone number and said to always ask for him and he'd manage to get out here.
+His answer was that I need a grounded something or other for the outside.
+The cable guy gave me his cell phone number and said to always ask for him and he’d manage to get out here.
 Maybe not right away.
-But when he could.
+But when he could get away.

 But he also said if I didn’t get that grounded something or other, he wasn’t working on it.

 I don’t know piddly about a grounded something or other.
 He tried to explain it to me.
 It went right over my head.

 He assures me this is why I only have intermittent service.
 And, by the way, it has been intermittent all afternoon.
 I don’t know about the TV, because I don’t turn it on during the day.
 But the phone went out during a conversation.